 Every student is charged a yearly student council fee to cover the cost of the activities for the year.
 Students are encouraged to get involved in the many student council activities.
-The Executive is selected from interested committee members.

 School Communities

 As a part of the AP 160, Medicine Hat Catholic Schools are committed to using the LIFE Framework as a guideline for the creation and operation of student groups that are comprehensive in their approach to inclusion and open to the exploration, in a Catholic context, of a variety of issues including bullying, sexual harassment, sexual orientation, gender identity, discrimination, justice, and respectful relationships and language.
 The LIFE Framework is the result of a provincial collaboration of Catholic school jurisdictions.
 Monsignor McCoy may be organizing LIFE Framework/Diversity groups.
 We will keep the school community informed through the school newsletter.